 - A school set of the SVG version of the Tsunami Warning!
-Caribbean cartoon booklet available from NEMO so there is a copy per student or pair of students. - A cleared floor space or tabletop space with a large rectangular chart made up of four quadrants labeled: Why and How Tsunamis Happen; How a Tsunami Alert/Warning Works, What to do before a Tsunami Arrives; Staying Safe when a Tsunami Strikes - A few markers
+Caribbean cartoon booklet available from NEMO so there is a copy per student or pair of students.
+Alternatively, use the online, downloadable version with computer access for each small group of students.
+[Add Link] - A cleared floor space or tabletop space with a large rectangular chart made up of four quadrants labeled: Why and How Tsunamis Happen; How a Tsunami Alert/Warning Works, What to do before a Tsunami Arrives; Staving Safe when a Tsunami Strikes - A few markers